St. Cecilia Catholic Church (Los Angeles): Recent history and congregation

 When St. Cecilia was established, the area surrounding the parish was predominantly white.
 In the 1960s, African-Americans began moving into the neighborhood.
 By the mid-1990s, the neighborhood was made up mostly of Latino immigrants.

 St. Cecilia went through a period of declining membership.
 With a pastor who did not speak Spanish in a neighborhood dominated by Spanish speakers, Masses "rarely topped 200 people, a fraction of the church's capacity."

 In 1997, Father Luigi Zanotto, a Comboni Missionary, arrived at St. Cecilia.
-Under Father Zanotto's leadership, Colombian nuns were brought to the parish, and parishioners from Oaxaca were invited to arrange special Masses.
+Under Zanotto's leadership, Colombian nuns were brought to the parish, and parishioners from Oaxaca were invited to arrange special Masses.
 In 2001, the parish acquired a painting of the Virgin of Soledad, a symbol of importance to Oaxacans.
 With the installation of the Virgin of Soledad, St. Cecilia became a center for Oaxacans from throughout Southern California.

-Father Zanotto encouraged other ethnic groups in the community.
-A group of Guatemalan parishioners commissioned a 9-foot black wooden statue of the "Black Christ of Esquipulas," a national and religious icon for Guatemalans.
+Zanotto encouraged other ethnic groups in the community.
+A group of Guatemalan parishioners commissioned a 9-foot black wooden statue of the "Black Christ of Esquipulas", a national and religious icon for Guatemalans.
 Parishioners from El Salvador commissioned a statue of Salvador del Mundo, the patron saint of El Salvador.

 A group of ethnic Nigerian parishioners installed a shrine to the Blessed Cyprian Michael Iwene Tansi, a Nigerian priest who was beatified by Pope John Paul II in 1998.
 The shrine was dedicated at a July 2003 mass presided over by Cardinal Francis Arinze, a Nigerian who has been mentioned as an eventual candidate for the papacy.
 A Nigerian priest, Father Michael Ekwutosi Ume, was brought in to celebrate a biweekly Mass in Igbo, "complete with traditional dancing and singing."

-By 2003, Father Zanotto had turned St. Cecilia into a thriving multi-ethnic parish.
-In 2003, Father Zanotto was transferred to New Jersey.
+By 2003, Zanotto had turned St. Cecilia into a thriving multi-ethnic parish.
+In 2003, Zanotto was transferred to New Jersey.

 When the new pastor ended the practice of holding monthly Masses honoring each ethnic saint, the parishioners resisted.
 After eight months, another pastor was installed, and he resumed the monthly ethnic Masses.

 As of 2008, the congregation of St. Cecilia Church was made up mostly of Latino immigrants.
 Four Spanish language Masses are held at the church each Sunday.